 Mark Woodland - director, Echelon Planning

 Phil Spender – community representative and local businessman.

-The committee will also be producing further reports to provide independent advice on the planning and the future of Fishermans Bend as the Taskforce progresses through the planning process.
+The committee has been tasked with producing reports to provide independent advice on the planning and the future of Fishermans Bend as the Taskforce progresses through the planning process.